Yevgeny Nagorny: Early life

 Yevgeny Nagorny was born on 26 June 1972, in the Kharkiv Oblast.
 After graduation, he moved to Moscow, where he went to college.
 After studying for a year, he was drafted into the army by the early 1990s.
 After completing his service in the army, he returned to Moscow, at which time he was reinstated at the institute and continued his studies.
 However, due to the difficult socio-economic situation in the country and problems with future employment, Nagorny was forced to quit school and find a job.
 He mastered the mechanic profession and soon decided to go into business, opening the AutoLux service centre in a hangar rented by him on the territory of one of the military units on the Projected Drive.

 However, things did not go well for the company: there was not enough money to either purchase spare parts or to rent.
 And soon in the hangar one customer's expensive Jeep burned down.
 Creditors and the owner of the Jeep began to threaten Nagorny, and he soon came up with a simple scheme: to kill the owners of expensive cars, find them through newspaper ads, and then sell the new cars.

-He took as an assistant the worker Sergei Stavitsky, who was ready to do anything for money, and they committed all subsequent crimes together.
+Nagorny took on an assistant by the name of Sergei Stavitsky who was eady to do anything for money, and the pair would commit all subsequent crimes together.

 Crimes

-The first crime Nagorny and Stavitsky committed was on 2 January 1998 - their first victim being the owner of a Lada Niva.

-The criminals had an according modus operandi.
-According to advertisements in the newspaper "From hand to hand", they scheduled a meeting with the victim and then agreed to meet.
-During the pre-sale inspection of the car, they said it was necessary to check it in detail at the service station.
-Then they would then drive the car into the hangar, where they killed the owner with a pistol and dumped the body into the sewers through a manhole located inside the hangar.
+The criminal pair's modus operandi was to place car repair service ads in the newspaper "From hand to hand", and schedule a meeting with the victims once the ad drew a response.
+During the pre-sale inspection of the car, the pair would say it was necessary to bring the vehicle inside the service station to check it in detail.
+Once inside the hangar they would kill the owners with a pistol and dump their bodies into the sewers through a manhole located inside the hangar, after which the pair could sell the vehicles at their leisure.

+The first crime Nagorny and Stavitsky committed was on 2 January 1998, their first victim being the owner of a Lada Niva.
 Since the Niva could only be sold for cheap, almost all the following murders committed by Nagorny and Stavitsky were against owners of foreign cars.

 After this, Nagorny and Stavitsky committed another 9 murders.
 Their victims were company executives, car drivers and even other criminals: for example, in March 1998 they killed two members of the Solntsevskaya Bratva in their hangar.

 The loot from the murders was rich: three Grand Cherokees, a Mitsubishi Pajero, an Audi, a VAZ-2109 and three Mercedes-Benz jeeps.
 Nagorny soon sold all of them, naturally, at a low price: the maximum amount they got from selling a car was 8,000 dollars.